-Tax liabilities represent the current income taxes payable of the Company.
+Tax liabilities represent the current income taxes payable or accrued by the Company.
 During the period, CLC paid its income taxes owing from 2021/22.
+The current balance represents the estimated amount of income taxes payable based on the 2022/23 financial results to date.

-RESOURCES, RISKS AND RELATIONSHIPS
+RESOURCES.
+RISKS AND RELATIONSHIPS